ArturKlemens/once-more-fray/README.md

 You hurt your head again.

 Less people are in the hospital.
 You get out, again.
 Even slower.
 Not cheery at all.
 No people in the hospital.
-A letter from your wife: "I'm sorry, but we cannot keep watching you do this to yourself.
-I hope you will get better one day.
-I love you."

 You get out.
 Maybe a scene in your apartment?
 You do it again.